meitalbensinai/AlgoTrainingNoSol/DS - Team Topics/14 - Non linear dimension reduction/README.md

 •	TSNE

 Show some of the faces on the plot to better visualize the dimension reduction.
-Choose the neighbors numbers wisely.
+Choose the appropriate neighbors numbers.